sunsided/os/DIARY.md

 There's now also an early page fault handler that at least avoids the triple fault every time.

 The DS/ES/SS reload after setting the GDT haunted me today.
 The LAPIC timer interrupt would get stuck, seemingly without reason, on `iretq`.
-In reality it caused a general protection fault which I could observe after installing the GP handler.
+In reality, it caused a general protection fault which I could observe after installing the GP handler.
 It tried to execute into segment `0x38`, which clearly doesn't exist, and not on the `KERNEL_CS` as expected.
 Turns out that reloading the DS/ES/SS was good, but I never actually reloaded the CS (code segment) itself.